schneebergerlab/msyd/README.md

 eri	col_eri.bam	col_erisyri.out
 ```

-Pansynteny could then be called with `pansyn`:
+Pansynteny could then be called with `pasy`:
 ```
-$pansyn call -i genomes_with_vcf.tsv -o threesamples.pff -r col.fa.gz -m threesamples.vcf
+$pasy call -i genomes_with_vcf.tsv -o threesamples.pff -r col.fa.gz -m threesamples.vcf
 ```

-`pansyn call` takes a number of optional CLI flags, described by calling `pansyn call -h`.
+`pasy call` takes a number of optional CLI flags, described by calling `pasy call -h`.
-If the -m output is specified with an output vcf, pansyn will merge VCF files of each organism againt the reference into one large, multi-genomic VCF File.
+If the -m output is specified with an output vcf, pasy will merge VCF files of each organism againt the reference into one large, multi-genomic VCF File.
 In order to do this, the input TSV needs to have an additional column specifying the path to the VCF files.
 An example might look like this: